This challenge is open to all current Humber students, prospective Humber students, and students from our global partner institutions worldwide!

 As a mentor, you will expand your network at Humber, receive skill training on developing a systems thinking mindset, and foster learning between students from across the globe!

-At the start of the challenge you will receive guidance from your mentors on how to narrow down your topic.
-Topics will benefit from the collective lived experiences and interests of your team.
+At the start of the challenge you will receive a number of topic choices to choose from within your theme in the form of questions.
+In collaboration with your team and with guidance from your mentors you will narrow down which question you would like to focus on.
+Your research question choice will benefit from the collective lived experiences and interests of your team.

-The dates for the challenge are June 15 – July 17, 2020.
+The dates for the challenge are May 17 – June 25, 2021.
 You can see the full schedule here.
 Some of the workshops have specific times so make sure to block them off in your calendar.
-All listed times are in the EDT timezone.
+All listed times are in the EDT time zone.

 The total challenge should take approximately 45 hours.
 Your team will decide as a group when to meet and work on the weekly activities.